wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 entry is selected and evicted, after which the word is inserted.
 The paper proposes that eviction be performed in a random manner.
 After K number of increments have been made, the slave dictionary is considered to be "mature", which can be swapped with the master.
-The dictionary swap, however, cannot happen instantly, since the
+The dictionary swap, however, cannot happen instantly, since existing compressed lines still rely on the second dictionary for decompression the next time they are fetched.
+To address this, the LLC controller allows both dictionaries be used at the same time, gradually retiring the old master as lines that rely on it are fetched and decompressed.
+All lines evicted from the LLC will be compressed with the new dictionary.